Doodleverse/segmentation_gym/README.md

 ## <a name="train"></a>Train a model for image segmentation using your own datasets

-*Note*: you require an NVIDIA GPU with >6GB memory to train models from scratch using datasets
+*Note*: An NVIDIA GPU with >6GB memory is required to train models from scratch.

 ### Example: Watermasker for oblique aircraft coastal imagery (R, G, B)